-Math 3150 Problems Weeks 2-3 June 2009
+Math 3150 Problems Chapter 2

 Due date: See the internet due date.
-Problems are collected twice a week.
+Problems are collected once a week.
 Records are locked when the stack is returned.
 Records are only corrected, never appended.

 Submitted work.
-Please submit one stapled package per problem set.
-Label each problem with its corresponding problem number, e.g., $\boxed{\text{Prob3.1-4}}$ or $\boxed{\text{Xc1.2-4}}$ .
-Kindly label extra credit problems with label $\boxed{\text{Extra Credit}}$ .
+Please submit one package per problem set.
+Label each problem with its corresponding problem number, e.g., Prob3.1-4 or Xc1.2-4.
+Kindly label extra credit problems with label Extra Credit.
 You may attach this printed sheet to simplify your work.

 Labeling.
-The label Probx.y-z means the problem is for chapter x, section y, problem z.
+The label Probx.y-z means the problem is for chapter \mathbf{x} , section \mathbf{y} , problem \mathbf{z} .
 When y = 0, then the problem does not have a textbook analog, it is a background problem.
 Otherwise, the problem number should match a corresponding problem in the textbook.
-The same labeling applies to extra credit problems, e.g., Xc1.0-4, Xc1.1-2.
+The same labeling applies to extra credit problems, e.g., $\mathbf{Xc1.0-4}$, $\mathbf{Xc1.1-2}$.

-Week 2: 2.1, 2.2, 2.3 - Periodic Functions and Fourier Series
+Chapter 2: 2.1, 2.2, 2.3 - Periodic Functions and Fourier Series